st-dust/urlManager/README.md

     1. Persons name shouldn't be empty
     2. Password has no constraints
     3. Default role of registered user is USER
-    4. Only user with role ADMIN can grant another user ADMIN priviliges
+    4. Only user with role ADMIN can grant another user ADMIN privileges
     5. Can delete itself from database using Delete account button on main page
     6. Can logout
     7. If has role